sheldonhull/sheldonhull.hugo/content/recruiters.md

 I believe in a development team owning the majority of the core stack, including infrastructure for the application.
 This would be part of the standard development planning as services were built.

+Platform Engineering is something I'm passionate about and believe is a good fit for my skillsets.

 {{< /admonition >}}

 {{< admonition type="Info" title="Full Stack Engineer" open=false >}}